Best Frontier TV packages

 FrontierTV mobile app

-The FrontierTV app works with both Vantage and FiOS TV services.
+The FrontierTV app works with both Vantage and Frontier TV services.
 It’s available for iOS and Android, but its App Store star rating (4/5) is significantly higher than its Google Play Store rating (2.8/5) at the time of writing.

 You can use the FrontierTV app to stream live TV channels, watch on-demand shows, set parental controls, look up your channel guide, and set your DVR schedule.
 If you have Quantum TV service, you can also watch your DVR recordings via the app with the DVR-to-Go feature.